-Pułtusk Castle Pułtusk's most treasured monument Adjacent to the castle is the market square. believed to be the longest in Europe.
+www.pultusk.pl Tourist Information Centre ul.
+Rynek 43, tel. +48 23 692 51 32 Pułtusk's most treasured monument Adjacent to the castle is the market square, believed to be the longest in Europe.
 In the middle is a Gothic and Renaissance tower from the turn of the 15th and 16th century.
 It represents the remainder of the old city hall.
 The 30-metre-high brick tower has a square base, but the body of the tower is a polygon in the upper sections.
 The seventh floor offers a panoramic view of the entire city.
-The market square, opposite the castle, is home to another one of the city's landmarks - a Gothic collegiate basilica founded by bishop Paweł of Giżyce in 1449.
-The church, rebuilt a number of times, is famous for its barrel vaults adorned with multicoloured polychrome.
-The painted detail consists of several hundred stylised flower and plant bouquets and human busts.
-The City hall tower in the main square in Pułtusk mid-16th century reconstruction effort was led by Giovanni Battista of Venice.
-The basilica houses unique utensils, such as Gothic goblets, of which the oldest dates back to the 1470-1480. www.pultusk.pl Tourist Information Centre ul.
-Rynek 41 tel. +48 23 692 84 24 3 MAKÓW MAZOWIĘCKI Where the knights rebelled against the Duchess of Mazovia The town received town privileges from Duke Janusz I. According to legend, his head was immortalised in the town's coat of arms.
+One of the greatest tourist attractions in Puttusk is the underground tourist route.
+The historic cellars located under the town hall host the Pułtusk Town Hall exhibition presenting the history of the municipality over the course of history.
+The market square, opposite the castle, is home to another one of the city's City hall tower in the main square in Pułtusk 3 MAKÓW MAZOWIECKI Where the knights rebelled against the Duchess of Mazovia The town received town privileges from Duke Janusz I. According to legend, his head was immortalised in the town's coat of arms.
 However, sceptics view it as the head of a man from the Highland region and an error on the part of heraldists who confused Maków Mazowiecki and Maków Podhalański.
 Public bath, fairs and Gothic church The residents of the mediaeval Pułtusk valued cleanliness.
 The city had public baths that also served the court.
 Once a week it was used by the duke's staff.
-Proceeds from the remaining days of its use and from the town's textile cutting place went towards the development of the city. which also benefited from the fairs.
+Proceeds from the remaining days of its use and from the town's textile cutting place went towards the development of the city, which also benefited from the fairs.
 In the late 15th century, three fairs were held in the city, and one of them was a three-day affair.
 The residents' wealth allowed them to found an impressive Mazovian Gothic church.
 The construction of the Corpus Christi Church was initiated in 1490 by Stanisław Lipnicki, the vicar of Maków and canon of Płock.
 The church, which survived to this day, is a reminder of the golden age of Maków.
 The bell tower next to it is less than one hundred years old.
 It replaced an older, 16th-century free-standing bell tower that collapsed in the 1920s.